Bulinus: Description

-Distribution
+Distribution and habitat

-These snails are widespread in Africa including Madagascar and the Middle East.
+Species of the genus are widespread in Africa including Madagascar and the Middle East.

 This genus has not yet become established in the USA, but it is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
 Therefore it has been suggested that this species be given top national quarantine significance in the USA.